History of Albanian football: 1980-1984: Tough return to UEFA and FIFA competitions

 After six years of virtually no international matches, Albania managed to return to international football, participating in the 1982 FIFA World Cup qualification.
 In Group 1, Albania managed to end above last place, which Finland got instead.
 They only win came in September 1980 against Finland thanks to the goals of Sefedin Braho and Millan Baçi.
 In the 1984 European Championship qualifiers, Albania finished in last place in their group of five teams.
 On the other hand, Albania had some impressive results against bigger teams.
 They lost 0–1 away to Turkey with the goal being scored in the 86th minute.
 In the next two games, Albania tied Northern Ireland to a scoreless draw and lost 1–2 to Germany, both at home.
 In the last three matches, Albania tied Turkey in the Qemal Stafa Stadium and lost 2–1 to Austria in Tirana.
 The last game of the competition was an away game to Germany.
 Albania went ahead 0–1 with a goal by Genc Tomorri.
 However, they were tied one minute later, and after Genc Tomorri was sent off by the referee after a simulation of Rudi Völler, Albania had to play for 60 minutes with one man down.
 Eventually Albania lost 2–1 with the last goal being scored in the 79th minute.

 1986: Near-qualification for the World Cup in Mexico

 In the 1986 FIFA World Cup qualification Albania faced Belgium, Poland and their rivals Greece.
 Despite their first loss away from home against Belgium, 3–1, despite an equalizer from Bedri Omuri.
 Albania could draw against Poland away with 2-2 scoring their first point.
 After that, Albania famously beat Belgium, at home, 2–0 in the Qemal Stafa Stadium.
 The goals were scored by Mirel Josa and Arben Minga securing Albania their first and only win in this qualification.
-It was their most successful qualification attemped during the "Enver Hoxha era" in the FIFA World Cup qualification, finishing third above Greece but behind Belgium and Poland in the process.
+It was their most successful qualification attempted during the "Enver Hoxha era" in the FIFA World Cup qualification, finishing third above Greece but behind Belgium and Poland in the process.